polterguy/micro/README.md

 Micro creates a default layout, not based upon CSS classes for the most parts, which means it does not mix well with other CSS frameworks, such as e.g. Bootstrap.
-It is tiny in size, and contains most of the widgets you'd need in your day to day work with Phosphorus Five.
+It is tiny in size, and contains most of the widgets you'll need in your day to day work with Phosphorus Five.
 It contains 2 CSS files.

 * _"/micro/media/main.css"_ Styles most common elements, such as buttons, checkboxes, etc.
-* _"/micro/media/ext.css"_ Styles the extension widgets, such as the modal widget, tab widget, navbar menu widget, etc.
+* _"/micro/media/ext.css"_ Styles the extension widgets, such as the modal widget, tab widget, etc.

 ## General layout

 In general, Micro does as little as possible.
 However, most of your HTML elements, will have some sort of sane styling applied to them.
+This means that it becomes tiny, while at the same time, leaving the design parts of your page up to you.
 Below is a screenshot of what you may expect.

 ![alt screenshot](screenshot-1.png)